 Powell Mountain is a sun-soaked, rocky peak just off the AT in North Georgia.
 It offers wide views of Lake Burton and many rolling, blue-hued Appalachian summits on the distant horizon.
 The summit view is the kind that you almost have to tear yourself away from, making it the perfect mid-hike resting spot.

 Dicks Creek Gap to Powell Mountain: the hike

-The hike departs south from the paved-access Dicks Creek Gap trailhead (view maps and driving directions), crossing GA Highway 76 from the parking area.
-The Appalachian Trail follows its iconic white rectangular trail blazes as it hikes southbound, immediately beginning to climb elevation through a towering, spindly deciduous forest.
-The trail passes a small, trickling cascade on trail right as it ascends.
-Several old-growth trees pepper the trail, their massive trunks dwarfing the surrounding, relatively young forest.
+The adventure begins at the Dicks Creek Gap trailhead (view maps and driving directions) just east of Hiawassee.
+It crosses GA Highway 76 to hike south from the trailhead parking area.
+The route follows the iconic white rectangular blazes of the Appalachian Trail as it ventures southbound, climbing elevation through a towering, spindly hardwood forest.
+The hike passes a small, trickling waterfall as the ascent continues.

 Dicks Creek Gap to Powell Mountain: camping

 Several trailside campsites flank the trail’s sides, and all are available first-come, first-camp.
 Be sure to make camp early in peak hiking season and on weekends.
 Whether you’re spending the night or passing through, please always remember to leave no trace to preserve the beauty of this stunning stretch of Georgia forest.